DuJust/toy-robot-simulator/README.md

 ## Usage

 1. Create a test file.
-I've create some fixtures for your.
+I've create some fixtures for your in `spec/fixtures/` folder.
-2. Execute with your file path:
+2. Execute with given test data or your own file path:

 ```
+$ rake simulate[spec/fixtures/test1]

 $ rake simulate[filepath]
 ```